 Most power tools are designed to insert a key into the switch before the operator can switch on the device to prevent damage.
 As a result, the system is functional, but not if the key is left in the tool.

 Make sure to keep any locking mechanisms or keys in a secure location.
-If you’re an adult who uses a power tool, remember that the tool can’t think for you, whether you’re a beginner or an expert.
+If you’re an adult who uses a power tool, remember that the device can’t think for you, whether you’re a beginner or an expert.
 For example, a cutting tool cannot tell the difference between the workpiece and your skin.

 Make every effort to follow all power tool safety rules and the manufacturer’s suggested safe operating guidelines.